-See Figure 4, Figure 5 or Figure 6.
+See Figure 4.
 The current road speed is displayed in the speedometer.
 The accumulated mileage and individual trip mileage is displayed in the odometer window in the face of the speedometer.
-See OPERATION > INSTRUMENTS (Page 84).
+See OPERATION > INSTRUMENTS (Page 69).

 Right-Hand Control Module